Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: CONCLUSIONS

 \section{CONCLUSIONS}

 We have extended the L2D framework to support multiple experts.
 We proposed two optimization objectives and proved that they are both consistent.
-We also studied their potential to be confidence calibrated, showing that the softmax-based objective can result in mis-calibrated models in practice.
+Our proposed optimization objectives are simple to use in practice and could be embedded into any empirical risk minimization framework.
+Additionally, we also studied their potential to be confidence calibrated, showing that the softmax-based objective can result in mis-calibrated models in practice.
 Lastly, we considered a principled procedure for selecting \emph{minimal} sets of experts to ensemble.
 For future work, we aim to improve the data efficiency of our method by extending the active learning results of \citet{charusaie2022sample} to the multi-expert setting.
+Additionally, recent work by \citet{narasimhan2022posthoc} has shown that L2D models can be prone to under-fitting when querying experts incurs additional cost and propose a post-hoc correction for surrogate losses.
+Extending this methodology to the multi-expert setting may generally improve our results.